BondarchukST/112122_Zhukov_zoom/README.md

 # 112122_Zhukov_zoom
+1 - start game and spawn
+2 - open cheat as admin

+using cheat:
-right mouse button + scroll zoom
+holding right mouse button down + scrolling mouse wheel to zoom out or in.